 The Ink Business Unlimited is a good choice for anyone whose business expenses don’t fall into the spending bonus categories other cards have because it earns 1.5% cash back on all purchases with no limit to the amount of rewards you can earn.
-It currently has a $500 bonus (50,000 Chase Ultimate Rewards points) after you spend $3,000 on purchases within the first three months of account opening.
+It currently has a $750 bonus cash back after you spend $7,500 on purchases in the first 3 months from account opening.

-The Chase Ink Business Cash comes with the same $500 cash bonus (50,000 Chase Ultimate Rewards points) after spending $3,000 on purchases in the first three months of account opening.
+The Chase Ink Business Cash comes with the same $750 bonus cash back after you spend $7,500 on purchases in the first 3 months from account opening.
 And it earns:

 - 5% cash back on the first $25,000 spent in combined purchases at office supply stores and on phone, internet and cable TV services each account anniversary year